Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Cover

-Cover is one of the most widly available Situational Defenses, as it can be ganed simply by ducking into the terrain of the scene.
+Cover is one of the most widely available Situational Defenses, as it can be gained simply by ducking into the terrain of the scene.

 Cover is considered **Partial** when at least half a character’s body is blocked by a material that can withstand weapon blows--such as a